openstack/trove/doc/source/contributor/design.rst

 High Level description
 ======================

-Trove is designed to support a single-tenant database within a Nova instance.
+Trove is designed to support multi-tenant database within a Nova instance.
 There will be no restrictions on how Nova is configured, since Trove interacts with other OpenStack components purely through the API.